StoneOrbits/VortexEngine/docs/menus.md

 </style>

 # Menus

-The menus provide a way to use the navigation buttons to customize your Vortex Device and manage its configuration.
+The _menus_ provide a way to use the navigation buttons to customize your Vortex Device and manage its configuration.

-All Vortex Devices provide menus that allow you to:

-- Randomize the colors/patterns of a mode
-- Transfer a mode to other devices
-- Pick specific colors of a mode
-- Pick specific blinking patterns of a mode
-- Adjust the overall brightness of all LEDs
-- Reset the device to default settings
-- Connect to the PC for updates or building/saving modes

 The menus to perform each of these actions work nearly identical on all devices, with only very minor differences due to LED count and orientations.

 ## Entering Menus
 **Holding** the navigation button until the LEDs blink white will open the **menu selection**.

 When using a menu to configure the device, it will only make changes to the mode that was playing right before opening the menu.